- Adobe Premiere Pro User Guide

 The Edit, Add, and Remove buttons let you add, edit, or remove control surfaces in your configuration.

 Under Device Class, click Add to select the device.
 You can add either EUCON or Mackie.
 Or you can add both.

-Click Edit to specify configure settings like MIDI Input Device and MIDI Output Device for the selected control surface.
+To specify configure settings like MIDI Input Device and MIDI Output Device for the selected control surface, click Edit.

 For more information on using control surface controls with Premiere Pro, see Control surface support.

 In the Device Control pane of the Preferences dialog box, you specify the settings Premiere Pro uses to control a playback/recording device, such as a VTR or camcorder.

 If you need Ligature support, select Ligatures.
 If you want support for Hindi numerals, select Hindi Digits.
 You can also choose if you want the text to flow left to right or right to left.

 You can define a custom replacement font in the Graphics tab.
 This font is set as the default font when the fonts in a Motion Graphics Template cannot be synced.

 In the Label Colors section, you can change the default colors and color names.
 You can label assets with these colors and color names in the Project panels.